kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 	- Thread T2 starts -> check if instance is null ? -> yes -> enters the if block -> creates an instance of Singleton and copy the instance in the private static instance field -> Thread Scheduler pauses T2
 	- Thread T1 continues -> create an instance of Singleton and copy the instance in the private static instance field -> thus erasing the instance that has been created by the T2
 #### How to prevent that?
-- Synchronization: Prevent a block of code to be executed by more than one thread at the same time, it will prevent the thread schedular to give the hand to a thread that wants to execute the synchronized portion of code that has already been executed by another thread
+- **Synchronization**: Prevent a block of code to be executed by more than one thread at the same time, it will prevent the thread schedular to give the hand to a thread that wants to execute the synchronized portion of code that has already been executed by another thread
 - in Java we can do it by using the keyword **synchronized**
 	```
 		public static synchronized Singleton getInstance() {